Office of Intelligence and Counterintelligence

 History & Origins

 The Department of Energy's intelligence function traces to the Atomic Energy Commission (1946–74), the institutional successor to the Manhattan Project that operated the US nuclear-weapons enterprise across the early Cold War.
 The AEC's intelligence functions were transferred to the Energy Research and Development Administration (ERDA, 1974–77) and then to the Department of Energy when DOE was established by the Department of Energy Organization Act of 1977.
-The Office of Intelligence has operated within DOE under various names since 1977; the Office of Intelligence and Counterintelligence was established in its current form following the 1999 Cox Committee report on Chinese nuclear espionage, which substantially restructured DOE counterintelligence.
+The Office of Intelligence has operated within DOE under various names since 1977, becoming a statutory Intelligence Community member under the Intelligence Authorization Act for Fiscal Year 1993 (Pub.
+L. 102-496, October 1992).
+Following President Clinton's Presidential Decision Directive 61 (February 1998) and the 1999 Cox Committee report on Chinese nuclear espionage, DOE's foreign intelligence and counterintelligence functions were split into two separate offices reporting directly to the Secretary of Energy; those two offices were merged in 2006 to form the present unified Office of Intelligence and Counterintelligence.

 The Wen Ho Lee case of 1999 — the prosecution of a Los Alamos scientist on initial allegations of nuclear-secrets espionage that was substantially scaled back to a single guilty plea on mishandling of classified information — was a defining institutional moment for DOE counterintelligence.
-The case prompted the post-1999 restructuring that produced the current Office of Intelligence and Counterintelligence configuration.
+The case, together with the 1999 Cox Committee report, prompted the immediate post-1999 counterintelligence restructuring that split DOE's intelligence and counterintelligence functions into two separate offices.

 Mandate & Jurisdiction